halukhndstn/Rasterize-Polygonize/README.md

 ![image](https://github.com/user-attachments/assets/9a8c00a1-d246-4427-bfb5-2951f0120fdb)

-- Follow this file path, and upload the "rasterize-polygonize" folder to this file path.
+- Follow this file path, and upload the `rasterize-polygonize` folder to this file path.

         Active User Folder >  python > plugins